 Begin by peeling off all the hardware from the Formica cabinets.
 Then lay them on an even surface and clean them using TSP.
 After the surfaces are dry, scrape with 150 grit sandpaper and later wipe off the dust with a tack towel.

 Here, it is recommended that you observe all the Formica panels for defects or bubbles that tend to emerge.

-Suppose you had removed the entire laminate and sand all areas well, including the Formica edges.
+Suppose you had removed the entire laminate and sanded all areas well, including the Formica edges.
 Doing this helps to thwart residual adhesive.
 But if you had not peeled off the actual laminate, scrape the Formica surface with sandpaper.

-Mind you; this helps to bring about a rough surface where the cement adhesive will attach to.
+Mind you; this helps to bring about a rough surface to where the cement adhesive will attach to.

 After sanding all the visible areas of the Formica, follow with spraying a household degreaser on the surface.
 Continue to wipe the surface with a clean cloth.

 Indeed this aids in eliminating potential grime, grease, and dust from the surface.
 At this point, the surface is almost ready for refacing.

 Ensure that you adhere to the instructions provided before continuing with this step.
 Check the instructions to certify the amount of water needed to mix the cement.